Polish Treasures: Migration through the lens of art

 The objects in the Hunterian collections reflect the movement and the settlement of people in Scotland.
 Understanding of this process is of particular importance as over the last few decades the UK foreign born population more than doubled – it increased from 3.8 million in 1993 to 9.5 million in 2019.
 (1) According to NRS Scotland in 2019 7% of Scotland’s population were non-British nationals.
 Of them, 64% (237,000) were EU nationals and the biggest national group was Polish.
 97,000 Polish citizens were living in Scotland in 2019.
 (2)

-I will invite the museum audiences to join me in using the creative processes to explore woodcuts created by Janka Malkowska (1912 – 1997), the Hunter Amber Goblet attributed to Jacob Dobbermann (1682–1745) and the Anglo-Polish Ballet performances documented in the programmes of the Alhambra and the Royal Lyceum Theatre respectively.
+At a museum event on November 2021, I invited audiences to join me, Marta Adamowicz and Monika Smekot in using the creative processes to explore woodcuts created by Janka Malkowska (1912 – 1997), and the Anglo-Polish Ballet performances documented in the programmes of the Alhambra, King's Theatre and the Royal Lyceum Theatre respectively.

 This project builds on Shklovsky’s perception that ‘art exists in order to give back the sensation of life’, that ‘art is the means to live through the making of a thing’ (3) and that in the process of experiencing an artwork the viewers are able to gain deeper insights into the experience that led to creating it, build connection with ‘the other’.
 My aim is to invite museum visitors to participate in what Ingold describes as ‘the creativity of the productive processes that bring the artefacts themselves into being: on the one hand in the generative currents of the materials of which they are made; on the other in the sensory awareness of practitioners’.
 (4) I hope that it will facilitate new relationships with the artworks in the Hunterian collections and inspires new perspectives from which migration could be approached.